uvarc/rc-website/content/userinfo/ivy/_index.md

   <a href="https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=f24e5cdfdb3acb804f32fb671d9619d0" target="_new"><button class="btn btn-sm btn-warning">Learn More about UVA VPN</button></a>
 </div>

 Once you have completed these three steps, you will be connected to the secure Ivy network.
-From there you can connect to a Virtual Machine, or use a web browser to access JupyterLab.
+From there, you can connect to a virtual machine or use a web browser to access applications such as JupyterLab, RStudio, or FastX Desktop.
+When used for Rio, the Ivy VM serves as a login node for accessing Rio HPC resources.

 - - -

 # Storage

-Ivy VM and Rio HPC have a pool of over 2 petabytes of Network Attached Storage shared amongst users.
-A PI specifies the storage space s/he would like to have when requesting access to either of these environments.
+Ivy VM and Rio HPC have a pool of over 13 petabytes of Network Attached Storage shared amongst users.
+An Ivy VM comes with 1 TB of our High Security Standard storage.
+PI's can request more storage using our [Storage Request Form](https://www.rc.virginia.edu/form/storage/).
 Virtual machines do not come with any significant disk storage of their own.

 # Virtual Machines

 A virtual machine (VM) is a computing instance dedicated to your project.
 Multiple users can sign in to a single VM.

-Virtual machines come in two platforms, *Rocky 8 Linux* and *Windows Server 2019*.
-Each platform is available in numerous instance types.
-Refer to the grid below for specifics.
+Virtual machines are available on two platforms: *Rocky Linux 8*, which by default provides access to Rio HPC resources and comes with Slurm and Open OnDemand preinstalled, and *Windows Server 2019*, offered as a standalone option.
+Each platform is available in multiple instance types.
+Please refer to the table below for details.

 {{< pricing ivy >}}